Buster Douglas’s decline and how a heavyweight fairy tale turned ugly

 Buster Douglas was the hero and the villain of 1990 in a sport that loved and hated and then forgot him.

 In February of the year, in Tokyo, he was a 42-1 underdog when he knocked out Mike Tyson to win the heavyweight world title.
-In late October, in Las Vegas, he floated to the canvas at the fists of Evander Holyfield in three easy rounds.
+On October 25 1990, in Las Vegas, he floated to the canvas at the fists of Evander Holyfield in three easy rounds.
 The highs and the lows.

 In the middle, in the months between fights, Douglas was at the centre of a great, great promotional battle between a man called Steve Wynn, who owned and financed the Mirage in Las Vegas, and Don King and his partner, Donald Trump.

-Wynn won, secured Douglas on a two-fight deal worth 60 million dollars and briefly ruled boxing.
+Wynn won, secured Douglas on a two-fight deal worth $60m (£43m) and briefly ruled boxing.
 King and Trump lost, but they were compensated close to five million dollars.
 King and Trump, incidentally, had agreed terms for a rematch between Tyson and Douglas in Tokyo, shaking hands at ringside.
 The details of the ‘rematch’ contract remain murky.

 Douglas arrived in Las Vegas a star, the man that knocked out Tyson, the man to change the face of boxing and with Wynn at his side, there was optimism for a brand-new future.
 However, Buster was no longer hungry.
 He had lost his edge and, after being installed in a luxury villa in the palm tree-lined grounds of the Mirage, he started to eat.
 His days were numbered in the villa next to the dolphin pool.